ASSISTING VULNERABLE COMMUNITIES

 We hope to achieve increased integration and independence for vulnerable migrants living in Malta, with an aim of benefiting the Maltese society more widely.

-One of the major projects on the island is the provision of Information and Learning Centres in the refugee camps at Hal Far.
-MOAS is establishing multifunctional learning spaces at the Open Centres.
-The curation of these centres has been guided by beneficiary needs.
-We conducted interviews with migrants and NGOs to establish the key services that would be beneficial at the centres.
-These learning centres are equipped with educational resources such as computers, books and other learning tools and the centre’s residents will have access to educational opportunities, training and vocational activities, CV writing workshops, job support and much more.
+One of the major projects on the island is the provision of an Information and Learning Centre in the refugee camps at Hal Far.
+MOAS established a multifunctional learning space at the Hangar Open Centre in 2024.
+The curation of this space has been guided by beneficiary needs.
+We conducted interviews with migrants and NGOs to establish the key services that would be beneficial at the centre.
+The space is equipped with educational resources such as computers, books and other learning tools and the centre’s residents will have access to educational opportunities, training and vocational activities, CV writing workshops, job support and much more.

-MOAS is continuing to provide support to migrants with complex health needs on the island.
-We organise Hospital Visits to migrants receiving treatment, to ensure they felt supported and had access to services; we also provide them with care packages to support them through recovery.
-We have helped co-ordinate at home care for individuals who need additional support once they return home after treatment.
+MOAS continues to support migrants with complex health needs on the island.
+We organise Hospital Visits to migrants receiving treatment to ensure they felt supported and had access to services; we also provide them with care packages to support them through recovery.
+We have helped coordinate at-home care for individuals who need additional support once they return home after treatment.

 The 2022 Integration Through Education and Information project sees MOAS coordinating activities with stakeholders from voluntary organizations and migrant communities, to foster community engagement, inclusion and integration.
 Better coordination among local activity leaders is important to help enhance diversity and increase the efficiency and effectiveness of service provision.
 This project has been funded through the Voluntary Organisations Project Scheme managed by the Malta Council for the Voluntary Sector.